youssef-kishk/Face-Recognition-using-LDA/README.md

 ## **Data Set**
-I used the ORL dataset which has 10 images per 40 subjects,Every image is a grayscale image of size 92x112.
+I used the ORL dataset which has 10 images per 40 subjects,Every image is a grayscale image of size 92x112.<br/>
-For more information about the data set: https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html
+For more information about the data set:<br/>
+https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html